 Tell the taxi drivers that you want to go to Akchour and they will show you which taxi to take.
 It’s possible that you’ll have to wait for a bit until there are enough people to fill the taxi (one taxi takes 4 to 6 people).
 We waited about 15 minutes before our taxi was full.

-Hiking the trail to the Akchour Waterfalls
+How to hike to the Akchour Waterfalls

 Akchour is a small town with one street on which you can find a few restaurants.
 The taxi will drop you off at the car park.
 You’ll see a gate near the restaurants.
 Cross that gate and keep walking until you see a hydro-electrical dam.